jasmeetkaur9/jasmeetkaur9.github.io/content/blog/mentalnotes/index.md

 AntMaze domain, Adroit hand manipulation, and a visually simulated robotic manipulation domain.

-Such an objective built upon offline data can be used to improve online exploration.
+Such objects built upon offline data can be used to improve online exploration.
 The key idea of this is to extract the low-level skills using a variational encoder.
 The posterior is conditioned by a prior to stay close to the offline dataset.
 Learn a low-level policy to take